Sloane Blakely: Gymnastics career

-Junior elite

 2016

-Blakely qualified as a junior elite in 2016.
+Blakely qualified as a junior elite gymnast in 2016.
 She made her elite debut at the 2016 U.S. Classic where she placed 21st in the all-around.
 She next competed at the U.S. National Championships where she finished 18th.

-Senior elite

 2018

-Blakely turned senior in 2018.
+Blakely became age-eligible for senior level competition in 2018.
 She made her senior debut at the American Classic where she placed sixth in the all-around.
 Later that month she competed at the 2018 U.S. Classic where she placed seventh in the all-around and fourth on balance beam.
 In August Blakely competed at the 2018 U.S. National Gymnastics Championships.
 She finished 16th in the all-around.

 2019

 In February Blakely was named to the team to compete at 2019 L'International Gymnix in Montreal, alongside Kara Eaker, Aleah Finnegan, and Alyona Shchennikova.
 As a result, she was named to the national team for the first time.
 While there she helped the USA win team gold and individually she won silver on balance beam behind Eaker and finished fourth on floor exercise.

 In June Blakely competed at the American Classic where she placed first on balance beam, second on vault behind Faith Torrez, and fifth on floor exercise.
 After the conclusion of the American Classic, Blakely was named as one of the eight athletes being considered for the team that would compete at the 2019 Pan American Games, along with Kara Eaker, Aleah Finnegan, Morgan Hurd, Shilese Jones, Sunisa Lee, Riley McCusker and Leanne Wong.
 The following month Blakely competed at the U.S. Classic where she only competed on vault, balance beam, and floor exercise.
 She was not selected to compete at the Pan American Games.

 In August Blakely competed at the U.S. National Championships where she once again only competed on vault, balance beam, and floor exercise.
 She finished ninth and sixteenth on the latter two events.